cwchentw/cl-yautils/README.md

-# cl-libs
+# cl-yautils

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Small but handy utilities for Common Lisp.
+Yet another utilities for Common Lisp.

 ## Warning

 DON'T USE IT IN PRODUCTION ENVIRONMENT.

-cl-libs is still experimental and for personal use only.
+cl-yautils is still experimental and for personal use only.
 The API may change without warning.

 ## System Requirements

-We test cl-libs against the following Common Lisp implementations:
+We test cl-yautils against the following Common Lisp implementations:

 * SBCL (Steel Bank Common Lisp)
 * CCL (Clozure CL)